Why Adopt? Because It Changes Everything

 You’ve probably seen the phrase “Adopt Don’t Shop” – but what does it really mean?

-When you adopt, you’re not just bringing home a dog; you’re becoming part of something bigger.
+When you adopt, you’re not just bringing home a rescue dog; you’re becoming part of something bigger.

-It doesn’t just change that dog’s life – it opens the door for us to rescue another.
+It doesn’t just change that rescue dog’s life – it opens the door for us to rescue another.
 Every adoption creates space, resources, and capacity for care, allowing us to help even more dogs in need.
 It’s a ripple effect that reaches far beyond a single home.
+If you’re not ready to adopt, there are other ways to help, including fostering a rescue dog or getting involved with our lifesaving work.

 Adoption also fuels the work itself.
 The cost of rescue – medical care, food, staffing, transport, and daily care – adds up quickly.
 Adoption fees help sustain this work, making it possible for us to continue showing up for the next dog who needs us.